Colby Chandler (All My Children): 2006–2011

-In May 2009, Liza (Jamie Luner) returns to town with the news that she is pregnant and supposedly give birth a son that she names after Colby's late uncle Stuart.
-Colby later finds out that Liza was never really pregnant and that Liza was supposed to adopt the son of Amanda Dillon to keep him away from David Hayward who was believed to be the father.
-Amanda's husband, Jake switches Amanda's baby with the newborn son of Bailey Wells and Damon Miller.
+In May 2009, Liza returns to town, with the news that, she is pregnant and supposedly give birth a son that, she had named after Colby's late uncle, Stuart.
+Colby later finds out that, Liza was never actually pregnant and that, Liza was supposed to adopt the son of Amanda Dillon to keep him away from David Hayward, who was believed to be the father.
+Amanda's husband, Jake switches Amanda's baby, with the newborn son of Bailey Wells and Damon Miller.

-Colby later decides that she wants to work things out with her parents.
-Damon begins acting out and is accused of breaking into houses around town, while Colby assumes he is innocent.
-Damon is proven guilty and Colby is furious with him.
+Colby later decides that, she wants to work things out, with her parents.
+Damon begins acting out and is accused of breaking, into houses around town, well Colby assumes he is innocent.
+Damon is, proven guilty and Colby is furious, with him.
 Meanwhile, JR is diagnosed with leukemia.
-He falls into a short coma and Damon assures Colby that JR is aware of everything that is going on around him.
-Liza notices a closeness between Damon and Colby and tries to keep them apart.
+He falls, into a short coma and Damon assures Colby that, JR is aware of everything that, is going on around him.
+Liza notices a closeness between Damon and Colby, and tries to keep them apart.

-Damon takes Colby's car and she follows him which leads to them getting into a car accident with Brooke English.
+Damon takes Colby's car and she follows him, which leads to them getting, into a car accident, with Brooke English.
 Colby is okay, but Brooke and Damon need surgery.
-Liza overhears Damon admitting to Colby that he wants to be more than just friends and tries to sabotage his chance of staying out of prison.
-But Damon is later diagnosed with ADHD and sent to therapy instead.
+Liza overhears Damon admitting to Colby that, he wants to be more than just friends and tries to sabotage his chance of staying out of prison.
+But Damon is later diagnosed, with ADHD and sent to therapy instead.

 The new boy in town Asher Pike saves her from falling from a railing at Chandler Enterprises.
-In 2011, she finds out that her ex-boyfriend Damon and her mother slept together and after finding out she posted a video of herself ranting about what happened between Damon and her mom Liza and the video went viral.
-She does not want anything to do with her mother after she found this out.
-Colby started to embrace the video after people appreciated her story and has made more videos for a vlog on the internet.
-On August 31, 2011, Colby packs her stuff and leaves the Chandler mansion, and goes back to live with Liza due to JR blackmailing his ex-wife and AJ's legal mother/biological aunt Marissa Tasker into giving him full custody and Colby is furious, so she packs and leaves.
+In 2011, she finds out that, her ex-boyfriend, Damon and her mother, Liza slept together and after finding out she had posted a video of herself ranting about what happened between Damon and her mother, Liza and the video went viral.
+She does not want anything to do, with her mother after she had found out.
+Colby had started to embrace the video after people appreciated her story and has, made more videos for a vlog on the internet.
+On August 31, 2011, Colby packs her stuff and leaves the Chandler mansion, and goes back to live, with Liza, due to JR blackmailing his ex-wife, and AJ's legal mother and biological aunt, Marissa Tasker, into giving him full custody and Colby is furious, so she packs and leaves.